This overview section is intended to quickly introduce the reader into key aspect of SeisComP and to provide the access points for further reading.

 The basics of configuring a SeisComP system are described in the concepts section.
 The Tutorials of this documentation provide step-by-step recipes.
 The modules documentation explains the modules functioning, their configuration and command-line parameters and give additional examples and links to related topics.

-The following Installation and Database section of this manual will help you install SeisComP.
+The following SeisComP Installation section of this manual will help you install SeisComP.
 You will then need to obtain some inventory and a source of waveform data.
 Configure bindings, enable the processing modules, and restart SeisComP.
 If all has gone well, you should see some stations as colorful triangles in scmv, and their traces in scrttv.

 Eventually, your new SeisComP system will pick and create origins, should a locatable seismic event take place while it is running.